tracel-ai/cubecl/cubecl-book/src/motivation.md

 results in code that is difficult to maintain and extend.

 The simplest way to solve this problem is to provide high level abstractions that can be composed in a variety of ways.
-All of those variation can be autotuned to select the best settings for the current hardware and problem at hand.
+All of those variations can be autotuned to select the best settings for the current hardware and problem at hand.

 ### Lack of Portability